Deja vu: LA County sheriff closes gun shops again

 On Wednesday, Gov. Gavin Newsom was asked during a news conference if he believes gun shops are essential.
 He demurred, saying it was up to sheriffs to determine that in their jurisdictions.

-In issuing his closure order Thursday, Villanueva cited the governor’s executive order on statewide closures during the crisis as stipulating gun stores are not essential.
+In issuing his closure order Thursday morning, Villanueva cited the governor’s executive order on statewide closures during the crisis as stipulating gun stores are not essential.
 However, the order does not explicitly mention those businesses.

 Villanueva said the shops may no longer sell to the general public but may still supply security guard companies.
 Anyone who already has purchased a gun and possesses a valid safety certificate can pick up their firearms, he said in a statement.